 When a new goal is to be proven, all meta-variables are rigid; they cannot be (inadvertently) instantiated.
 In general this is what is required, because the result so proved is then more general.
-Every operational semantics rule has meta-variables such as env, circ and t, which are unified with the corresponding expressions in the premise it is applied to.
-Consider the use of rule ReduceIf below, for example.
+Every operational semantics rule has meta-variables such as env\, circ\ and t\, which are unified with the corresponding expressions in the premise it is applied to.
+Consider the use of rule ReduceIf below for example.
 In this case we want to specialise the meta-variables if required, so we make them flexible using the flex command.
 A pop-up menu shows the current subgoal, and one selects subterms by clicking on them with a mouse.
 The flex command is then automatically generated by LAMBDA, so that it may be included in proof scripts for later use.
-We will now unfold the abbreviation for AND, and apply ReduceIf which is a third rule for the IF statement.
+We will now unfold the abbreviation for AND.